Skip to content

 • Organic Facial Oils:

-They’re a blend of carrier oils and essential oils.
-Lightweight oils are best suited for oily to combination skin.
-If your facial oil takes time to get absorbed, it is best suited for dry skin.
+These consist of a combination of carrier oils and essential oils.
+Lightweight oils are ideal for those with oily to combination skin types.
+Conversely, if your facial oil takes longer to absorb, it is more appropriate for dry skin.

-Juicy Chemistry Helichrysum And Rosehip Facial Oil is a blend of lightweight oils such as rosehip oil and argan oil, as well as oils with a medium consistency, such as safflower oil and pomegranate oil.
-This makes it suitable for all skin types.
+The Juicy Chemistry Helichrysum And Rosehip Facial Oil features a mix of lightweight oils like rosehip oil and argan oil, along with oils that have a medium texture, such as safflower oil and pomegranate oil.
+This formulation makes it suitable for all skin types.

 • Serums:

-Serums can either be oil-based or water-based.
-Oil serums are made entirely of carrier oils.
-They’re similar to organic facial oils.
-Liquid serums are made with water-soluble ingredients that absorb into your skin quickly.
+Serums can be categorized as either oil-based or water-based.
+Oil serums consist solely of carrier oils and are akin to natural facial oils.
+In contrast, liquid serums are formulated with water-soluble components that penetrate your skin rapidly.

-Juicy Chemistry Vitamin C Brightening Serum is made with kakadu plum cellular extract, which is naturally rich in Vitamin C. This extract contains rainwater and glycerine, making the formula light and fast-absorbing.
+The Juicy Chemistry Vitamin C Brightening Serum features kakadu plum cellular extract, which is inherently high in Vitamin C. This extract is combined with rainwater and glycerin, resulting in a lightweight and quickly absorbing formula.

-Juicy Chemistry Aloe Vera Gel is made with organic aloe vera juice.
-It is thickened to give it a light, gel-like consistency, which is easy to spread on your skin and provides ample hydration.
+Juicy Chemistry Aloe Vera Gel is crafted from organic aloe vera juice.
+It has been thickened to achieve a lightweight, gel-like texture that glides smoothly on your skin, delivering significant hydration.

 Difference Between Organic Facial Oils, Serums And Moisturisers